Why we are backing the #buyapaper campaign - Argyllshire Advertiser

 The vast amount of news available online and the rise of Facebook and Google has meant challenging economic conditions for local news publishers.
 Politician and respected academic Toomas Hendrik has said: ‘Fake news is cheap to produce.
 Genuine journalism is expensive.’

-This newspaper and its sister titles – the Lochaber Times, The Argyllshire Advertiser, The Campbeltown Courier and the Arran Banner – are proud to be part of our communities, serving you day in and day out.
+This newspaper is proud to be part of our communities, serving you day in and day out.

 But to continue to do that we will need your continued support.
 You can give that support very easily – please subscribe to our websites and digital editions, follow us on social media, and just as importantly, buy a newspaper.
 Encourage a neighbour, colleague or friend to do the same.